McShelby/hugo-theme-relearn/exampleSite/content/configuration/sidebar/search/_index.en.md

 In case each page's content is written in one single language only, the above configuration will already configure the site's search functionality correctly.

 {{% notice warning %}}
-Although the theme supports a wide variety of supported languages, the site's search via the [Lunr](https://lunrjs.com) search library does not.
+Although the theme supports a wide variety of languages, the site's search via the [Lunr](https://lunrjs.com) search library does not.
 You'll see error reports in your browsers console log for each unsupported language.
 Currently unsupported are:

 - Czech